AndreaNicola/mylib/README.md

 The `slices` package provides functions for manipulating slices.
 It includes the following functionalities:

-- Removing duplicates from a string slice
+- Difference between two strings slices

 ## License